-Hatherop Castle Prep School, Cirencester
+Hatherop Castle School

 What?
 Where?
 Hatherop Castle is a co-ed, day/boarding prep school for children aged two to 13 located in a Cotswold Area of Outstanding Natural Beauty around 20 minutes’ drive from Cirencester, Northleach, Stow-on-the-Wold, Burford and Faringdon.
-The 220 pupils have the run of 22 acres of grounds which incorporate lawns, woodland and, I am reliably informed by a pupil, an elephant’s grave!
+The 230-ish pupils have the run of 22 acres of grounds which incorporate lawns, woodland and, I am reliably informed by a pupil, an elephant’s grave!
 This is not a fanciful notion as the castle was the home of a maharaja in the 1850s and he did indeed keep elephants.
 Anne Boleyn is believed to have used it as a hunting lodge, Edward VII considered it for his country dwelling (he opted for Sandringham in the end) and during the Second World War, special forces training to be parachuted into Nazi Germany were secretly stationed there.
 It became a girls’ senior school in 1947 and a co-ed prep 27 years ago.

 Facilities: The Hogwarts-style main building presides over pristine lawns, including an Italian garden leading to a charming outdoor storytelling space that in the summer is framed by rose climbers.
 Nearby is an adventure centre with climbing frames and a wooded forest school area where, on the day of my visit, Prep 2 were following in the footsteps of Charles Darwin and searching for new species as part of their Explorers project.
-The new head, Nigel Reed, is keen to promote both outdoor learning, as well as creative curriculums that draw different subjects into a topic keeping things practical and not just textbook based.
+The head, Nigel Reed, is keen to promote both outdoor learning, as well as creative curriculums that draw different subjects into a topic keeping things practical and not just textbook based.

-There’s plenty of space for sport – cricket, rugby, football, hockey and lacrosse (Mr Reed has a PE background and sport is taken seriously while at the same time being inclusive) – tree-climbing and make believe.
+There’s plenty of space for sport – cricket, rugby, football, hockey and netball (Mr Reed has a PE background and sport is taken seriously while at the same time being inclusive) – tree-climbing and make believe.
 A group of girls told me they have a favourite glade where they dream up fairy-tale narratives – and who wouldn’t with the magical history this school has!
 I wouldn’t be at all surprised if Hatherop is harbouring the next JK Rowling.